Infrastructure Plan will Bring Tourism to the Countrywide

 The Maldives has announced ambitious plans to develop ‘Nationwide Local Tourism’, with a programme of upgrades that will allow tourism to reach all parts of this beautiful country.

 The announcement comes as Maldives’ President Solih marked the country’s first National Tourism Day last month, celebrating the achievements of the sector.

-Since tourism first came to the Maldives almost 50 years ago, activity has been focused on the larger luxury island resorts, with a small but growing number of local guesthouses and hotels in the less well-known parts of the nation.
+Since tourism first came to the country almost 50 years ago, activity has been focused on the larger luxury island resorts, with a small but growing number of local guesthouses and hotels in the less well-known parts of the nation.

-Now the future vision is for widespread local tourism that will see guesthouses and homestays across all atolls become more accessible to visitors, with infrastructure in place to support this.
+The future vision is for widespread local tourism that will see guesthouses and homestays across all atolls become more accessible to visitors, with infrastructure in place to support this.

 Projects include establishing transport links to islands, access to safe drinking water, proper sewerage networks and telecommunication/internet services.

 The government hopes to have water and sewerage networks in place in all inhabited islands by the end of 2023, and work to establish the Integrated National Public Ferry Network, a high-speed ferry network connecting the islands, is already underway.
 Hanimaadhoo and Addu Gan International Airports are also receiving upgrades which will create an international gateway in Northern and Southern Maldives.
 Maafaru International Airport in Noonu Atoll is also extending the runway to accommodate wide-body aircraft.

 As tourism developed over the decades, one-island luxury resorts, just a short seaplane trip from Velana International Airport, became the main destination for visitors.
 Smaller, more far-flung islands with fewer facilities have, until now, been unable to participate fully in tourism and gain economic benefits.